 When you get into a car accident, it’s essential to start building your case as soon as possible.
 This is because most states, including Arkansas, have laws determining how long you have to file a lawsuit.
-Known as the statute of limitations, this rule is often the difference between a successful or a failed claim.
+Understanding the Arkansas car accident statute of limitations is often the difference between a successful or a failed claim.

 At the Harris Law Firm, our car accident attorneys know the deadlines for car accident lawsuits based on the facts of the case.